jaiparker79/Talis-Aspire-link-checker/README.md

 Access Librarian at the Queensland University of Technology with help from Microsoft Copilot.
 As per the [license](./LICENSE), caveat emptor.

-To automated the search for cancelled items the script uses the ImportExcel PowerShell module.
-To install this run PowerShell as Administrator and enter `Install-Module -Name ImportExcel -Scope CurrentUser`

 To run this script:

 1. Download a csv of items for checking from Talis.
 The CSV file name format